The four seasons on Earth | Why the Earth has seasons?

 The seasons on Earth (or any other planet) occur due to its axial tilt.
-Earth’s axis is an imaginary line passing through the geographic North Pole and the geographic South Pole around which it rotates.
-The axis is tilted at an angle of 23.5° with respect to perpendicular to the orbital plane.
+Earth’s axis is an imaginary line passing through the geographic North Pole and the geographic South Pole, around which it rotates.
+The axis is tilted at an angle of 23.5° with respect to the perpendicular to the orbital plane.

-When the North Pole tilts towards the Sun, Northern Hemisphere experiences summer.
+When the North Pole tilts towards the sun, Northern Hemisphere experiences summer.
 This is because the Northern Hemisphere receives more direct sunlight.
 On the contrary, the Southern Hemisphere experiences winter as it receives less direct sunlight.

 The four seasons on Earth